noweh/laravel-headless/README.md

 sh scripts/install.sh
 ```

-If for some reason your project stop working do these:
+If for some reasons your project stop working do these:

 ```
 cd website